 Tailor To Your Taste

-- Use 6 tablespoons honey instead of the 1/2 cup brown sugar.
+- Use 6 tablespoons of honey or maple syrup instead of the 1/2 cup brown sugar.

 - The chicken can be prepared and marinated a day ahead.

 - You can also roast the chicken an hour ahead and cover it with foil to keep warm.
 Then just before serving, brush on the teriyaki glaze and broil for a few minutes.

 Want to try a different spatchcock chicken recipe?

 Spatchcock Roast Chicken with Teriyaki Glaze

 - 1 whole chicken 3-4 lbs (1.36-1.81 kg), spatchcocked/butterflied Note 1 (I like to use kosher chicken, but any roasting chicken will work fine)